GENI-NSF/geni-tools/README-stitching.txt

 stitcher is a simple extension of Omni.
 Use stitcher just as you would use Omni.
-If you try to allocate (using `CreateSliver` or `Allocate`) resources that include a link that requires stitching, then the new code will we exercised (otherwise you are just running Omni).
+If you try to allocate (using `CreateSliver` or `Allocate`) resources that include a link that requires stitching, then the new code will be exercised (otherwise you are just running Omni).

 To use stitcher: